nerdimite/ai-plays/README.md

 - [x] Code a Normal 2 Player TicTacToe Terminal Game
 - [x] Solving a Constraint Satisfaction Problem (NQueens) using Backtracking
+- [x] Maze Solving with DFS and BFS
+- [ ] Maze Solving with A\* Search
+- [ ] Monte Carlo Methods for Blackjack
+- [ ] Create a Gym Environments for TicTacToe
-- [ ] Convert the Game to a Gym Environment or a similar Interface so that the AI can interact with it easily.
+- [ ] Create a Gym Environments for Connect 4
 - [ ] MinMax Algorithm and Self-Play
 - [ ] NeuroEvolution
 - [ ] Classical Q Learning